Registration closes May 1st, 2022

 Registration Instructions

-2022 REGISTERING FOR DAY CAMP - ADDITIONAL Registration Instructions
+REGISTERING FOR DAY CAMP - ADDITIONAL Registration Instructions

 We will be limiting the number of Caddies we accept this year.
 Registration is a first come first serve situation, so if you wish to Caddie for camp please sign up right away.

 Volunteer for the full week and your Camper or Caddie receives a discount.
-The cost will be $50.
+The cost will be $45.

-Volunteer at camp for three or four days and your camper attends camp for $100.
+Volunteer at camp for three or four days and your camper attends camp for $95.

 A Boys' Unit may be available for boys entering grades 1-6 in the fall.
 Whether it is available or not will depend upon how many boys are registered.
-We will give you plenty of advanced notice if we do not have enough boys to have a Boys Unit.
+We will give you plenty of advance notice if we do not have enough boys to have a Boys Unit.
 Full-time volunteers may bring one boy at no charge.
-The cost for boys is $20 per day for part-time volunteers
+The cost for boys is $20 per day for part-time volunteers.

 Paying for Camp